CMSgov/ab2d/website/advanced-user-guide.md

 ### 404 HTTP Response - Page not found
 - The page doesn't exist.
 Check the URL to make sure it exists.
 Put it in a browser and see what the error is.
-You will not have passed credentials or necessary parameters so it will give you another error but it shouldn't give you a 404.
+You will not have passed credentials or necessary parameters, so it will give you another error, but it shouldn't give you a 404.
 - If you are using cURL at the command line, you may have to escape characters.
 For example, $ is used in $export and
 $status but $ means a variable value in the bash command line.

 ### Unable to Download Bulk Data File
 - Your file name or job name are not correct.
 You can call the $status command again and verify that you have the file name & job name correct.
 - You can only download the file once.
-If you have already done that, it no longer exists on our system
+For security purposes, once downloaded, the file no longer exists in our system.
-- The time between when the job completed and you requested the file was greater than 72 hours.
+- The time between when the job completes and you request the file is greater than 72 hours.
 Files are automatically deleted (or expired) after 72 hours.
 - There was an error on our server.
-If this continues to happen, contact technical support
+If this continues to happen, contact technical support at [ab2d@semanticbits.com](ab2d@semanticbits.com).

 ### Other
 If none of these hints work, you can always start a new job and retrieve the information again.